aarong/feedme-client/README.md

 npm install feedme-client
 ```

-The client expects the application to inject a transport, through which it will
+The client expects the application to provide a transport, through which it will
 communicate with the server.

 ```shell